vives-devbit/mlops4ecm-workshops/ml-infrastructure/07-compose-deployment/README.md

 <img src="../../media/docker-compose-octopus.jpg" style="width: 300px" align="right">

-> In this lab, you’ll use Docker Compose to launch your entire application — both the FastAPI backend and the Dash frontend — with a **single command**.
-After that, you’ll deploy the full project to a **production VM** using GitHub.
+> Use Docker Compose to launch your entire application stack (API + frontend) with a single command.
+Deploy your application to a production environment via GitHub or a Docker registry.

 ### 🧱 Part 1 – Local Compose Setup